jriekse5555/InfrastructureAsCode/README.md

 You will need to resolve missing information in both the artifact and the default Stage.

-Start with the artifact by double-clicing it.
+Start with the artifact by double-clicking it.

 ![](media/Modular_ARM_Template_FixGit.PNG)

+zza

 Click on the red information icon to start resolving the errors.